jamesharris1307/jamesharris1307/README.md

 ---

-Welcome to my profile!
+Welcome thank you for checking out my profile.
 My name is James Harris, and I'm a Software Engineer based in Cardiff, Wales.

 I believe that the best tool or language is the one that suits the project at hand.
 In my experience, while syntax changes, the core concepts and architectural paradigms remain consistent.
-By focusing on these fundamentals, I have been able to utilise a wide range of languages and tools to complete the projects you can see below.
+By focusing on these fundamentals, I have been able to utilise a range of languages and tools to complete the projects you can see below.

-Thanks for stopping by
+Thanks for stopping by.

 ---